Teenlife

 10 Tips to Ease Into College

-After graduation from high school, thoughts turn toward the future and for most it’s college.
+After graduating from high school, thoughts turn toward the future, and for most graduates, it’s college.
 It’s the first step toward independence and living away from your parents.
 College students transition from someone dictating their every move to the freedom of making their own decisions.
-It’s not easy to ease into college, however; expect some bumps in the road and some rerouting along the way.
+It’s not easy to transition into college, however; expect some bumps in the road and some rerouting along the way.

 Here are ten tips that should help you with the transition: